w3c/ping/howto-conduct-a-privacy-review.md

 group, as they try to understand, and then correct, the privacy issues you identified.

-Sometimes working groups will not agree with your issues, and thats okay.
-However though, working groups should never close an issue you filed until you agree that the issue has been satisfactorily resolved.
-If a working group does close an issue in a way or for a reason you don't agree with, please notify or involve a PING chair or team leader, who will gladly get involved to try and address the situation.

-Finally, if for whatever reason you are not able or interested in continuing the discussion around an issue you filed, please also notify a PING chair or team leader.
+If for whatever reason you are not able or interested in continuing the discussion around an issue you filed, please notify a PING chair or team leader.
 We understand that obligations and availability change over time, and we'll be glad to work with you to transfer ownership of an issue to someone else.

+Sometimes working groups will not agree with your issues.
+If you're convinced that an issue shouldn't prevent the specification from advancing, you can close it.
+If you and the working group can't find consensus, you should bring the issue back to the PING chairs, who can schedule a discussion among more PING and working group members.
+If the issue remains unresolved, the working group might advance the specification to Proposed Recommendation anyway, and individual W3C Members can file Formal Objections at that point.
+Note that the PING itself doesn't formally object to specifications.
+If we've done our jobs right, the Formal Objection Council will be able to find the PING's concerns and positions documented to help them resolve the objection.

 ## Links And Resources